-The Art of Dr. Seuss is on permanent display!
+The Secret Art of Dr. Seuss

 Illustrator by day, surrealist by night, Seuss created a body of irrepressible work that redefines this American icon as an iconographic American artist.
 Yet, the Secret Art often shows a side of the artist that most readers, familiar with him through his classic children’s books, have never seen.
 This collection, created over a period of more than 60 years, encompasses the entirety of Seuss’s multi-dimensional talent.
 The artistic golden thread highlighted throughout this collection is apparent in each wildly imaginative and surreal Secret Art image.
 The Secret Art of Dr. Seuss is an inimitable collection of artworks created at night for his own personal enjoyment.
 These works were rarely, if ever, exhibited during his lifetime and provide a deeper glimpse into the art and life of this celebrated American Icon.